Rocky Mountain School District No. 6

 Tasks are based in relevant, or potentially relevant, experiences of students and are closely connected to students’ collaborative experiences to ensure high levels of engagement and perseverance.

 The design team has worked to design a rubric to further instruction and goal setting.
-The performance rubric is closely aligned with numeracy aspects and sub-aspects of the graduation numeracy assessment and the current draft proficiency benchmark language.
+The performance rubric is closely aligned with numeracy aspects and sub-aspects of the graduation numeracy assessment and the current proficiency benchmark language.